markomitranic/402-AviationBootstrap/README.md

 # Let's make bootstrap version of Aviation School, by using Less and Gulp
 =========================================================================

+# Instructions
+- You can find Less files in assets/less/
+- Make sure to put every component as a separate less file ie. custom/layout.less, custom/header.less ...
+- Type HTML first and then mess with less :)
+- make sure to use bootstrap properly and set all the variables in assets/less/bootstrap/variables.less
+- don't use !important

 # Assignment submission

 1. To start, [**fork** the repository][forking].